laurachrobak/3Dreconstruction/README.md

 ```
 # Code Modifications

-1) Depending on how many GPUs one is looking to run change the following line:
+1) Depending on how many GPUs are being used, change the following line:
 ```
 	‘PhotoScan.app.gpu_mask = 15’, change 15 to 11, for example, so that only 3 GPUs are used
 ```
 2) The quality and accuracy of the reconstruction can be changed to Low or Medium depending on the output you are looking for.
 It is good practice to start with a small subset of your images and do a low quality build to make sure everything runs correctly first.
 Then do a higher quality build of all of the images.
 Finally, if the previous two reconstructions go smoothly then you can make a high accuracy reconstruction of all of the images.
-Using one GPU on high accuracy, quality, and face count can take more than a day so its best to start small.
+Using one GPU for a high accuracy, quality, and face count reconstruction can take more than a day so its best to start small.

 The above can be changed under, ### Processing parameters
 ```